Ready to sue in San Diego small claims?Start Lawsuit

 If you are suing about property damage to your house that occurred in San Diego County.

-If the defendant lives in the following cities/towns then you can sue in Inglewood Small Claims Court: San Diego, Chula Vista, Ocean Side, Carlsbad, Coronado, Escondido, El Cajon, Encinitas, Del Mar, La Mesa, San Marcos, Poway, National City, Vista, Santee, Imperial Beach, Julian, Alpine, Solana Beach, Spring Valley, Lemon Grove, Fallbrook, Lakeside, Bonita or anywhere within San Diego County.
+If the person you are suing lives in the following cities/towns then you can sue in San Diego Small Claims Court: San Diego, Chula Vista, Ocean Side, Carlsbad, Coronado, Escondido, El Cajon, Encinitas, Del Mar, La Mesa, San Marcos, Poway, National City, Vista, Santee, Imperial Beach, Julian, Alpine, Solana Beach, Spring Valley, Lemon Grove, Fallbrook, Lakeside, Bonita or anywhere within San Diego County.

 What types of small claims cases can be filed?